thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 path-to-output.p8 --lint --count --minify`

+In such cases, you can also use `--input-count` to count the number of tokens, characters, and compressed bytes (if applicable) of the input cart.

 # Format Conversion

 This tool supports multiple cart formats, and allows converting between them: